From joyous art installations to world-class museums to underground galleries, Detroit is buzzing with creative energy.

 2. The city has its own art week.

 Detroit honors its creatives each year with Detroit Art Week, a self-guided tour of the city’s art and culture.
-Open studios, galleries, museums and artist talks are all available for soaking in the culture, and art fans flock to Detroit from around the country to experience it.
+Open studios, galleries, museums and artist talks are all available for soaking in the culture.
+The scene is so renowned that art fans flock to Detroit from around the country to experience it.

 3. Hip galleries abound.